 Adham joined Watsi on July 1st, 2016.
-Four years ago, Adham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Five years ago, Adham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Adham's most recent donation traveled 4,900 miles to support Sreng, a mechanic from Cambodia, to fund retinal detachment surgery so he can see clearly again.

 Adham has funded healthcare for 55 patients in 10 countries.